explaingit

 USE CASE 1

-Set up a new React project with a proven folder structure and architectural patterns from day one.
+Structure a new mid-to-large React project with consistent folder organization from day one

 USE CASE 2